I AM BORDERLINE

 What are the days and times of the SRP?

 - Participants will attend between 1 and 3 weekly individual psychotherapy sessions.
-You will be matched with a WILA therapist upon acceptance into the program.
+You will be matched with a WILA therapist upon acceptance into the program unless you are already in individual treatment with another provider.
+In this case, treatment will be coordinated between the cliniciann and members of the SRP team.

-- Groups take place Monday, Tuesday, and Thursday evenings.
+- Groups take place Monday-Thursday day and evenings.
 Group attendance is mandatory as it is a critical component of the program.

 A SAMPLE SRP GROUP SCHEDULE: